cpeditor/cpeditor.github.io/content/docs/preferences/code-editing/_index.md

 When you insert an indent, insert spaces instead of a tab character.
 The number of spaces is equal to the [Tab Width](#tab-width).

 Note that this won't replace the existing tab characters.
 In [Auto Indent](#auto-indent), the tab characters in the old line will remain in the new line (however, the new indent inserted after `{` will be spaces).

+### Highlight Current line

+If enabled, the current line number will be highlighted from the rest of the lines.
+In vim mode current line is never highlighted.

+### Enable Vim emulation

+If enabled, code editor will emulate vim behaviour.
+In vim emulation, Control Key such as <kbd>Ctrl+N</kbd> will not be intercepted by CP Editor but by Code Editor.
+We provide some custom commands that can perform various tasks like opening new tab, running testcases etc. [Here](../general/_index.md#custom-vim-commands) is a list of all supported custom vim commands.

+### Vim configuration

+The configuration to use in vim mode.
+The list of all supported vim commands are listed [here](../general/_index.md#vim-commands)